trackzero/openai/README.md

 # openai
 Experiments with the OpenAI API.
 You'll need your own API keys.

-There is little to no error handling, that's not how I roll.
+There is little to no error handling, that's just how I roll.

 ## Python
 Start with `pip install openai`